AleksejDix/schadcn-themes/src/components/functional/pagination/README.md

 - `OffsetPaginationProps` - Props specific to offset-based pagination
 - `CursorPaginationProps` - Props specific to cursor-based pagination
 - `PaginationChangeData` - Data returned by pagination callbacks

+### Utilities

+This directory also includes utility functions for pagination in `utils.ts`:

+- `calculateTotalPages` - Calculate the total number of pages based on total items and items per page
+- `getPageNumbers` - Generate an array of page numbers to display, including ellipsis placeholders
+- `getPaginationLabel` - Generate a human-readable label for the current pagination state